pindiprs/pindiprs/README.md

-# Hi there, I'm Pindiprs! 👋
+# Hi there, I'm Suhas! 👋

 Welcome to my GitHub profile! 🚀